ScopeLift/stealth-address-sdk/README.md

 This TypeScript SDK provides tools for working with Ethereum stealth addresses as defined in [EIP-5564](https://eips.ethereum.org/EIPS/eip-5564).
 It aims to offer a comprehensive suite of functionalities for both generating stealth addresses and interacting with stealth transactions.

-The current version only allows for stealth address generation, which is a work in progress.
+The current version only allows for stealth address generation, **which is a work in progress and not suitable for production**.

 ## Features